Postgraduate Diploma in Arts in Integrative Child and Adolescent Psychotherapy

 (Inclusive of QQI registration fee of €200)

-(1) Pay in Full before Start of Course
+(1) Pay in full before the course starts

-• Flexible Payment Options Available.
-Learners can sign up to a 12 month payment plan after payment of the deposit.
-12 monthly instalments of €381.25
+Flexible payment options are available.
+Learners can sign up for a 12-month payment plan after payment of the deposit — 12 monthly instalments of €381.25

 Extra Costs